rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 Try designing some more experiments that vary the values and lifetimes of the references passed in to the `longest` function and how the returned reference is used.
-Make hypotheses about whether your experiments will pass the borrow checker or not before you compile, then check to see if you're right!
+Make hypotheses about whether your experiments will pass the borrow checker or not before you compile, then check to see if you’re right!

 ### Thinking in Terms of Lifetimes

 The exact way to specify lifetime parameters depends on what your function is doing.
-For example, if we changed the implementation of the `longest` function to always return the first argument rather than the longest string slice, we wouldn't need to specify a lifetime on the `y` parameter.
+For example, if we changed the implementation of the `longest` function to always return the first argument rather than the longest string slice, we wouldn’t need to specify a lifetime on the `y` parameter.
 This code compiles:

 <span class="filename">Filename: src/main.rs</span>